Rjesh2006/GENERAL_keyword.md/Cloud_computing.md

 2.***AWS***

 Short for Amazon Web Services, AWS is Amazon.com’s cloud computing platform, offering over three dozen cloud services to consumers.
 AWS is the Internet’s most-used cloud service provider.

+3. ***Azure***

+This is Microsoft’s cloud computing platform, a competitor of AWS.
+It provides IaaS and PaaS services.

+4.***BaaS***

+This acronym stands for Backend-as-a-Service, and it provides tools and services to the developers of mobile and web apps to create their cloud backend for said apps.
+The mobile variety is usually designated as mBaaS.